-This happy picture records a picnic hosted by RWR on a sunny Saturday afternoon in May 2017.
-The castle is the historic Strawberry Hill House, Horace Walpole’s Eighteenth Century Gothic folly with its beautiful, restored gardens.
+RWR hosted a picnic on a sunny Saturday afternoon in May 2017 at the historic Strawberry Hill House, Horace Walpole’s Eighteenth Century Gothic folly with its beautiful, restored gardens.

 RWR had no idea how many to expect and were delighted that word had got around and about 60 people appeared.
 Shyness with strangers didn’t last long and soon everyone seemed to have a new friend.